srirambandi/ai/README.md

   - [Visualization](https://github.com/srirambandi/ai/blob/master/ai/utils.py#L7) tool - to draw the computational graph of any neural network you program.
   - Some [example implementations](https://github.com/srirambandi/ai/tree/master/examples) using this simple library.

-I will keep updating the library with more explanations, documentation and a similar library in my favourite language, c++ soon!
+I will keep updating the library with more explanations, documentation and a similar library in my favourite language, c++.

 ### Installation